flexatone/present-df-typing/doc/pycon-2025/slides.md

 # Defining Generic Classes with `TypeVarTuple`

 <!--
-Now that we have seen the flexability of the generic tuple, we can see how TypeVarTuple lets use have that same flexability with our own classes
+Now that we have seen the flexibility of the generic tuple, we can see how TypeVarTuple lets use have that same flexibility with our own classes
  -->

 ---